 The double helix as described above is the "B" form of the DNA; it is the form the most commonly found in vivo, but other forms exist in vivo (see below) or in vitro.
 The "A" form resemble B-DNA but it is less hydrated than B-DNA, "A" form is not found in vivo.

 DNA is a molecule which moves, fidgets, does gymnastics, dances.
 The structures below cited are being proved to have funtional roles; on the other hand, they may favour DNA breaks and further deletions, amplification, recombination, and mutations.

-Palindromes: these are words or sentences that read the same backwards and forwards (e.g. "DNA LAND").
+Palindromes: these are names that read the same backwards and forwards (e.g. "DNA LAND").
 DNA uses to play with palindromes: see below).

 - Z form is a levogyre (left handed) double helix with a